httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. If the attribute-value failed to parse as a cookie date, ignore the cookie-av.

-3. Let cookie-age-limit be the maximum age of the cookie (which must be 400 days in the future or sooner, see {{attribute-expires}}).
+3. Let cookie-age-limit be the maximum age of the cookie (which SHOULD be 400 days in the future, see {{attribute-expires}}).

 4. If the expiry-time is more than cookie-age-limit, the user agent MUST set the expiry time to cookie-age-limit in seconds.